A Forward Reachability Perspective on Control Barrier Functions and Discount Factors in Reachability Analysis: Background

 \subsection{Control Barrier Functions}

-Lemma \ref{lemma:tangential_ci} implies that a safe control input on the boundary of the set $S$ can render the trajectory $\traj$ forward invariant in $S$.
-Control barrier functions (CBFs), first introduced in \cite{Ames2016}, also impose conditions on the control input when the trajectory is strictly inside the set before reaching the boundary, which enables the trajectories to ``smoothly brake'' as they approach the boundary of the safe set.
+Lemma~\ref{lemma:tangential_ci} implies that a safe control input on the boundary of the set $S$ can render the trajectory $\traj$ forward invariant in $S$.
+Control barrier functions (CBFs), first introduced in \cite{Ames2016}, additionally impose conditions on the input when the trajectory is strictly inside the set before reaching the boundary.
+Here, we extend its definition to robust CBF for the dynamics with disturbance \eqref{eq:dynamics}.